shprink/conferences/2017/introduction-to-ionic/slides/ionic2.md

             <li>Then your app runs on a Webview or Browser depending on the platform</li>
             <li>To interact with the device features such as the camera you can use either Cordova if you want to build an hybrid app for Android or iOS or HTML5 if you build for the Web.</li>
         </ol>
-        <b>Your Ionic application has therefore access to every API you might want to use to build your application.</b>
+        <b>Your Ionic application has therefore access to every API needed to build a complete application.</b>
     </aside>
 </section>